 Despite efforts to heighten awareness that depressed students need not suffer in silence-"Tell Somebody" is Behavioral Medicine's mantra-the 2012 study found that 22 percent of students didn't know there were mental health services available at BU.

 Yet responses to open-ended questions in the survey paint a mostly positive picture of Behavioral Medicine at BU.

 "Student Health Services helped in my improvement through providing psychiatric help," wrote a female undergraduate.
 "My insurance doesn't cover costs in Massachusetts so their care was essential."
 A female graduate student hospitalized for major depression while studying at BU reported that "academic staff in my department and Behavioral Medicine were helpful and supportive; they gave me the necessary privacy and respect that helped me remain in school."
-Other students credited Behavioral Medicine with providing regular counseling when they couldn't afford to see outside and are making more use of therapy or medication, therapists.
+Other students credited Behavioral Medicine with providing regular counseling when they couldn't afford to see outside therapists.

-One consistent complaint received by Behavioral Medicine over the past few years is the lack of mental health resources on the BU Medical Camhe says.
-On the other hand, international students and Asian-American students tend to be less aware pus.
+One consistent complaint received by Behavioral Medicine over the past few years is the lack of mental health resources on the BU Medical Campus.
 "Setting up treatment is difficult for students due to complications of getting to the Charles River Campus," wrote one male graduate student.
 No one knows why nearly a fourth of college students nationwide suffer from anxiety or depression.
 Maybe these disorders are identified more as their stigma is shed.
 Certainly the level of stress at a university such as BU accounts for some of this data, says Seeman.
-Or perhaps social lives spent increasingly online are taking a toll on real relationships the inexorable replacement of friends with "friends," he suggests.
+Or perhaps social lives spent increasingly online are taking a toll on real relationships-the inexorable replacement of friends with "friends," he suggests.
 Students are also more likely to come to college with preexisting mental conditions because of the increased use of medication earlier in life, he says.
 Experts say that another factor for the numbers could be that the current generation of students feels more pressure to succeed, but has developed less resilience because of cultural changes-although this is difficult to verify.
 For psychologists like Seeman, who are trying to make sense of a wide range of variables, the depression among young people poses a challenge.
 But the real news is that for students who are struggling, there is help.